Sreejan-22/pixdeck/README.md

 Pixdeck is a one stop photo search application to find your favorite photos

-The application is live here: https://Sreejan-22.github.io/pixdeck
+The application is live here - https://Sreejan-22.github.io/pixdeck

 Tech Stack - HTML, CSS, Javascript, React.js